LF-digitala-kanaler/LFDS/content/foundations/getting-started/developer.md

 ---
 template: ArticlePage
-category: Getting Started
-background: bg-white
 title: Developer
 intro: Get started with LFUI components which is a  HTML-, CSS- and JS framework built on top of Bootstrap to be used in Länsförsäkringar's different applications and websites.
 LFUI has restyled many of Bootstrap's native components as well as included new ones specific for Länsförsäkringar, along with other custom features and utilities.
+category: Getting Started
+heroBlock:
+  image: /img/photo.jpg
+background: bg-white
 wide: false
 lang: false
 ---